How to minimize rate requests to ShipperHQ

 Overview

-ShipperHQ tracks the amount of API requests made for an account to ensure accounts stay within their plan limits.
-When an account consistently exceeds these plan limits, we do not limit or block access to the API, but we do reach out to discuss and seek a resolution.
-This document helps users understand the number of requests they are sending, and how to keep unnecessary requests to a minimum.
+ShipperHQ tracks the number of API requests made by an account to ensure accounts stay within their plan limits.
+When an account consistently exceeds these limits, we do not limit or block API access, but we do reach out to discuss a resolution.

 How many requests is my account making?

-We have a few tools to help users understand how many requests their account is making to the API:
+We provide tools to help you understand how many requests your account makes to the API:

-• The Analytics page within the ShipperHQ Dashboard provides a breakdown of the number of requests for the account.
-You can use it to track your API usage over time.
+- The Analytics page in the ShipperHQ Dashboard offers a breakdown of requests per account, allowing you to track your API usage over time.

-• The ShipperHQ Logger comes with the ShipperHQ Magento 2 extension.
-It logs each request made to the API, and provides some additional relevant information.
-You can use it to see how many requests are being made while stepping through the order process.
+- The ShipperHQ Logger included with the ShipperHQ Magento 2 extension logs each API request and provides additional information.
+Use it to see request activity during the order process.

 Which log entries indicate an API request?

-We request new estimates when the shipment details such as destination address or cart contents change.
-The requests made to ShipperHQ’s API generate a Transaction ID and you can view the Magento logs to see how many are generated while stepping through checkout.
-These are the following log requests:
+We request new estimates when shipment details like destination address or cart contents change.
+Requests made to the ShipperHQ API generate a Transaction ID, which you can see in Magento logs.
+Log requests include:

-• Rate request and result – These logs have a unique Transaction ID representing a request to the ShipperHQ API that count towards the account’s request limit, with the following notable exceptions:
+- Rate request and result - These logs have a unique Transaction ID representing a request to the ShipperHQ API, counting towards the account's request limit.
+Notable exceptions include:

 How to reduce unnecessary API requests?